-Scope has calculated loan-specific, fundamental recovery rates by applying haircuts to the updated appraisal value of each property after indexation for this portfolio.
+The calculation of loan-specific recovery rates from the updated appraisal values of the properties underlying the mortgages provides a strong anchor to our credit-loss estimates for this portfolio.
 The Spanish real estate sector has suffered a significant correction since the collapse of the real estate bubble after the financial crisis in 2007.
 Market prices have reduced significantly, but some regions still show a significant gap between our estimation of a long-term sustainable-value trend.